IanCassTwo/astro.wheep.co.uk/howto/postprocess.md

 {% picture blog sm3.jpg %}

-Finally, you want to play with the colors / Exposure setting to give your stars a little sparkle.
+Finally, you want to play with the colors / Exposure or even the opacity settings to give your stars a little sparkle.
 You can renable your nebula layer so that you can make sure you don't make the stars too distracting.
 Remember to set your star layer to "lighten only"

 {% picture blog sm4.jpg %}

 You can now spend some time tweaking colours, levels, saturation, etc. Remember you can do this for each of your 3 layers.
 Once finished, save and export your TIF/JPEG.

-{% picture blog final-layered.jpg %}
+{% picture blog veil-definitive.jpg %}